Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-Unstrained MoS$_2$ in its monolayer (ML) form is found to be semiconducting with both the valence band maximum (VBM) and the conduction band minimum (CBM) at the high-symmetry K-point of the BZ, as shown in Fig. S1.
-This results in a direct band gap semiconductor with a band gap value of $1.75 \text{eV}$, which agrees well with earlier reports \cite{chaudhuri2022strain, das2014microscopic, jena2019valley}.
-From the DOS and orbital projected band structure calculations, it is seen that both the valence band and conduction band edges are primarily composed of Mo-$4d$ and S-$3p$ orbitals, albeit mainly Mo-$4d$ orbitals \cite{chaudhuri2022strain}.
-The phonon band structure of single-layer MoS$_2$ is shown in Fig. S1.
-The absence of imaginary phonon modes throughout the BZ confirms the stability of the crystal structure.
-The phonon band structure consists of three low-energy acoustic branches, namely longitudinal acoustic (LA), transverse acoustic (TA) and out-of-plane acoustic (ZA) branch and six optical branches.
-The acoustic phonon branches are well separated from the optical branches by a frequency difference of $1.38$ THz or $46$ cm$^{-1}$.
-The computed frequency values of the two Raman active modes of ML-MoS$_2$, namely E$_\text{2g}$ and A$_\text{1g}$, are $11.32$ THz ($377\, \text{cm}^{-1}$) and $12.04$ THz ($401\, \text{cm}^{-1}$), respectively.
+Unstrained MoS$_2$ in its monolayer (ML) form is found to be semiconducting with both the valence band maximum (VBM) and the conduction band minimum (CBM) at the same high-symmetry point (at K point) of the BZ, as shown in Fig. \ref{Fig.1}(b), resulting in a direct band gap semiconductor with a band gap value of $1.736\, \text{eV}$, which agrees well with earlier reports \cite{chaudhuri2022strain, das2014microscopic, jena2019valley}.
+The band gap value of unstrained ML-MoS$_2$ from the hybrid functional calculations using the HSE06 functional is found to be $2.184\, \text{eV}$.
+From Fig. S1 in the supplementary material (see supplementary Sec.
+A Fig. S1) it can be seen that the electronic band structure of ML-MoS$_2$ calculated using the GGA-PBE functional and HSE06 functional are nearly identical in terms of the band curvature at the extrema, however the implementation of the hybrid functional increases the band gap by $0.448\, \text{eV}$.
+Since the electronic band dispersions are well produced using the computationally less expensive GGA-PBE functional, we chose to use the GGA-PBE functional in all further electronic structure calculations.
+The detailed partial density of states (DOS) and the orbital projected band structure (BS) are provided as supplementary material (see supplementary Sec.
+A Fig. S2).
+From the DOS and orbital projected BS, it is seen that both the valence band and conduction band edges are primarily composed of Mo-$4d$ and S-$3p$ orbitals, albeit mainly Mo-$4d$ orbitals \cite{chaudhuri2022strain}.
+The phonon band structure of unstrained single-layer MoS$_2$ is also shown in Fig. \ref{Fig.1}, whereby the absence of imaginary phonon modes throughout the BZ confirms the vibrational stability of the crystal structure.
+The phonon band structure consists of three low-energy acoustic branches and six optical branches, and they are well separated by a frequency difference of $1.38$ THz ($46$ cm$^{-1}$).
+The frequency of the two Raman active modes of ML-MoS$_2$, namely E$_\text{2g}$ and A$_\text{1g}$, are found to be $11.32$ THz ($377\, \text{cm}^{-1}$) and $12.04$ THz ($401\, \text{cm}^{-1}$), respectively.
 These frequency values are in good agreement with previously reported values \cite{mohapatra2016strictly, qian2014quantum, li2012ideal}.